Sara0112/cse15l-lab-reports/lab-report-5.md

 cd student-submission # go into student-submission folder

-if test -e ListExamples.java # test will return true if ListExamples.java can be found in the student-submission folder then
+if test -e ListExamples.java # In this case, test return false since there is no ListExamples.java in student-submission folder. then
-    echo "  Has ListExamples.java" # student-submission folder has ListExamples.java
+    echo "  Has ListExamples.java"
 else
-    echo "  Missing ListExamples.java" # student-submission folder do not contain ListExamples.java.
-In this example, test return false since there is no ListExamples.java in student-submission folder. exit 1 fi
+    echo "  Missing ListExamples.java" # In this example, showing Missing ListExamples.java
+    exit 1
+fi
 ```